jonorthwash/tuplus4-style/README.md

 This is an unofficial LaTeX style file for the [Tu+4](https://wp.nyu.edu/tuworkshop4/) proceedings.

+WARNING: this is a WORK IN PROGRESS.
+See the [issues](https://github.com/jonorthwash/tuplus4-style/issues).

 The style file is `tuplus4.sty`.
 You can see how to use it in `example.tex`.

 A few notes: